BenMradB/travel-list/README.md

 ## Cloning the Repository

-To clone the "travel-list" repository to your local machine, you can follow these steps:
+To clone and run the "travel-list" repository to your local machine, you can follow these steps:

 1. Open your terminal or command line interface.